The New Hiring Reality: How AI Is Changing the Way Startups Recruit, Train, and Keep Talent

 (Source: U.S. Bureau of Labor Statistics, 2024)

-Career coach Drew Carey from Ivy Tech College said that AI has made job searching harder for graduates.
-For employers, the goal is to use AI smartly while still creating real job opportunities for people.
+Career coach Drew Carey from Ivy Tech College said that AI hiring trends have made job searching harder for graduates.
+For employers, the goal is to use AI smartly while still creating real job opportunities for people and partnering with a trusted SAP staffing agency or specialized recruiter helps bridge that gap.

 3. Creating a Smart Hiring Plan